MaterializeInc/materialize/doc/developer/platform/formalism.md

 ### Update representation of pTVCs

 We have argued that the time-function and update-set representations of a TVC are equivalent.
-Similarly, we can also represent a pTVC as a set of updates together with `since` and `upper` frontiers: `ptvc = [updates, since, upper]`.
+Similarly, we can also represent a pTVC as a timeline, a set of updates, and the `since` and `upper` frontiers: `ptvc = [timeline, updates, since, upper]`.
 To convert between time-function and update-set representations of pTVCs, we use the same definitions we gave for TVCs above.
 This gives the following four-fold structure:

 ![Four nodes in a graph: update-set and time-function representations of both pTVCs and TVCs](assets/tvc-ptvc-quad.jpeg)